SignalK/specification/gitbook-docs/request_response.md

 The `state` can be `PENDING` or `COMPLETED`

-When the state is `COMPLETED`, the message will contain a `result` value.
-The `result` will be any standard HTTP code including the following.
+When the state is `COMPLETED`, the message will contain a `statusCode` value.
+The `statusCode` will be any standard HTTP code including the following.

 - 200 - the request was succesfull
 - 502 - something went wrong carrying out the request on the server side